khaliqgant/finance-app/README.md

 nodemon server.js
 ```
 * App can be accessed from http://localhost:3000/
+* There is a basic auth in [place](https://github.com/khaliqgant/finance-app/blob/master/server.js#L11)
+so you'll need to create an auth directory and a .htpasswd file with some creds.
+You can generate such a file [here](http://www.htaccesstools.com/htpasswd-generator/)

 ## Next Steps
 * Hook in mint api or scrape to get this info automatically?